 The Kids is published by Bloodaxe and is out now on Amazon and at all discerning bookshops.

 Interested in studying A Levels at City and Islington College?
-Click here for details
+Apply for A Level courses

 This article was updated on 4 February 2022, to include Hannah’s success in the Costa Book of the Year Award.